-When the Commission inquires upon communication claimed to be privileged, the Personal Information Controller should prove the nature of the communication in an executive session.
-Should the communication be determined as privileged, it shall be excluded from evidence, and the contents of the communication shall not form part of the records of the case.
-This rule will apply unless the privileged communication is itself the subject of the breach or privacy concern, in which case the privileged communication will be subject of investigation, only to the extent necessary for purposes of investigation without including the contents of the communication in the records.
+When the Commission inquires upon communication claimed to be privileged, the personal information controller concerned shall prove the nature of the communication in an executive session.
+Should the communication be determined as privileged, it shall be excluded from evidence, and the contents thereof shall not form part of the records of the case: Provided, that where the privileged communication itself is the subject of a breach, or a privacy concern or investigation, it may be disclosed to the Commission but only to the extent necessary for the purpose of investigation, without including the contents thereof in the records.

 Section 24.
 Surveillance of Suspects and Interception of Recording of Communications.
-The provision of Section 7 of Republic Act No. 9372, otherwise known as the "Human Security Act of 2007", is hereby amended to include the condition that the processing of personal data for purpose of surveillance and interception of recording of communications must comply with the Data Privacy Act, including adherence to the principles of transparency, proportionality and legitimate purpose.
+Section 7 of Republic Act No. 9372, otherwise known as the "Human Security Act of 2007", is hereby amended to include the condition that the processing of personal data for the purpose of surveillance, interception, or recording of communications shall comply with the Data Privacy Act, including adherence to the principles of transparency, proportionality, and legitimate purpose.

 Rule VI.
-Security Measures for Data Protection
+Security Measures for the Protection of Personal Data

 Section 25.
 Data Privacy and Security.
-The personal information controller must implement reasonable and appropriate organizational, physical and technical measures.
-The same obligation shall be required from personal information processors engaged by the personal information controller to process personal data on its behalf.
+Personal information controllers and personal information processors shall implement reasonable and appropriate organizational, physical, and technical security measures for the protection of personal data.

-The personal information controller and personal information processor shall take steps to ensure that any natural person acting under the authority of the controller or the processor who has access to personal data does not process them except on instructions from the controller or processor, or as required by law.
+The personal information controller and personal information processor shall take steps to ensure that any natural person acting under their authority and who has access to personal data, does not process them except upon their instructions, or as required by law.

-The security measures shall aim to maintain the availability, integrity and confidentiality of personal data and are intended for the protection of personal data against any accidental or unlawful destruction, alteration and disclosure, as well as against any other unlawful processing.
-These measures shall be implemented to protect personal information against natural dangers such as accidental loss or destruction, and human dangers such as unlawful access, fraudulent misuse, unlawful destruction, alteration and contamination.
+The security measures shall aim to maintain the availability, integrity, and confidentiality of personal data and are intended for the protection of personal data against any accidental or unlawful destruction, alteration, and disclosure, as well as against any other unlawful processing.
+These measures shall be implemented to protect personal data against natural dangers such as accidental loss or destruction, and human dangers such as unlawful access, fraudulent misuse, unlawful destruction, alteration and contamination.